axone-protocol/docs/docs/whitepaper/token-model.md

 What if I want to remove my service from use, without being slashed?

-If you delete a service that is not in use by builders, it disappears instantly (but still ramains visible on its page and on the catalog as a "non-usable service"; marked with a flag).
+If you delete a service that is not in use by builders, it disappears instantly (but still remains visible on its page and on the catalog as a "non-usable service"; marked with a flag).
 However, if this service is in full use and/or have a waiting list, you will not be able to remove it immediately as this would cut off current usage.
 You can on the service page, take a closing order that will have the effect of closing access to the waiting list for the use of the service.
 Once the waiting list is over, the service will close automatically so that the provider has nothing else to do.
 Everything that follows will also be done automatically.
 If the provider does not respect these rules, it will be slashed.
 The staked tokens will then be available for withdrawal once it is closed.

 ## Curation